bbiswal333/bulletinboard/Security/Exercise_23_SetupGenericAuthorization.md

 Before we can enable generic authorization checks we need to define so-called **"application scopes"** in order to define functional authorizations such as "Display", "Update" and "Delete".

-And we also have to define **"role templates"** that specify role and its scopes.
+And we also have to define **"role templates"** that specify roles and its scopes.
 Later, users are assigned to roles and thereby get the specified scopes as authorization keys.

 ##### Create the security descriptor file `xs-security.json`

-To declare the **Role Templates**, create the security descriptor file `xs-security.json` either in the root folder or in a `security` sub-folder.
+To declare the **Role Templates**, create the security descriptor file `xs-security.json` either in the root folder or in a `security` subfolder.
 Include the following authorization model of your application:

 ```json
 {